aattwwss/telegram-expense-bot/README.md

 - [x] Consolidate SQL to the latest schema
 - [x] Prepare docker compose for self hosted guide
 - [x] Prepare self hosted guide

+# Support
+If you have any questions or problems, email me at telegram.expense.bot@gmail.com